rgw3d/1KCubeSat_Software/sun_sensor_test/README.md

-# EPS Software
+# Sun Sensor Test

-This repo contains rust code to run on the PMIC of the EPS for 1KCubeSat project.
-Hardware design files of the EPS can be found [in the 1KCubeSat Hardware repo](https://github.com/rgw3d/1KCubeSat_Hardware/tree/master/eps_board)
+This repo contains rust code to run on the IC of my Sun Sensor Test board, which I'm using to test a sensor for my $1K Cubesat.
+Hardware design files for this board can be found [in the 1KCubeSat Hardware repo](https://github.com/rgw3d/1KCubeSat_Hardware/tree/master/sun_sensor_test)

-- EPS stands for Electrical Power (Sub)System
-- PMIC stands for Power Managment IC

-The PMIC on this EPS is the STM32L496ZG.
+The IC used is the STM32L051R8

 ## Why Rust?